mozilla-l10n/documentation/android/setting_environment.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-Unless you're familiar with `vi`, you also want to setup `nano` as the default editor in the system.
+Unless you’re familiar with `vi`, you also want to setup `nano` as the default editor in the system.
 ```
 $ export EDITOR=/usr/bin/nano
 ```